How to clean smoke damage, ash, and soot from your home

 Recommendations are independently chosen by Reviewed’s editors.
 Purchases you make through our links may earn us a commission.

-Wildfires are eminently dangerous for the residents living within their reach—like those currently on the West Coast in northern California, Oregon, and Washington state—and the destruction they wreak is long-lasting and severe.
+Wildfires are eminently dangerous for the residents living within their reach—like those currently on the West Coast—due to high temperatures and widespread drought.

-Nearby, wildfires damage homes and businesses, and they create unhealthy air quality, but their dangerous effects can be felt up to thousands of miles away as wind carries smoke particles through the atmosphere.

-Debris, like ash and soot, can collect on any and every available surface, including your car, home, driveway, yard, and patio.
+When wildfires rage near you, smoke and ash can reach your community, according to the Centers for Disease Control and Prevention (CDC).
+It can collect on any and every available surface, including your car, home, driveway, yard, and patio.
 Smoke and ash can also build up inside your home, even when windows and doors are secured shut.

 After the acute danger in your region has passed, you’ll likely need to give your home and yard a deep clean.